Columbia High School (New Jersey): World War I

 Many students and teachers were enlisted during World War I, which had a significant effect on life at Columbia.
 Pupils in assembly regularly delivered patriotic "four-minute speeches."
 Every room in the school had a full complement of war posters.

 Epidemics raged during the same period of time.
 Polio spread around the country in 1916 and, at Columbia, resulted in the deaths of one teacher and several children.
 In 1918, the global influenza epidemic closed all of the schools in the district for three weeks and one teacher died.

 In the early part of the 20th century most of the remaining farms in Maplewood and South Orange were sold and subdivided, leading to the present suburban character of the two communities.
 The increase in population placed enormous pressure on the schools.
 In 1900, the total district school population was 792; by 1927, it had risen to 4,960, an increase of 526%.

 Post-World War I

 The Board of Education initially responded by constructing a sizable addition to the old Columbia School in 1910, which building still housed primary school children as well as high school students.
 Seth Boyden School and the old Fielding School were erected in 1913 and 1914, respectively.
+In the 1920s, the district hired the firm of Guilbert and Betelle to design a number of new school buildings.
 By the fall of 1922 Marshall School was completed.
 First Street School followed the next spring, and Jefferson School opened in January 1924.
 Later that year the junior high schools were organized, and both the Tuscan and Montrose buildings were finished.

-More was needed.
-The old Columbia School could no longer safely accommodate the student population.
-A magnificent new structure was planned.
-The design process was unique in that the faculty and all members of the staff participated by submitting sketches, drawn to scale, of the facilities necessary to satisfy their needs.
-In 1926 construction began on the present Columbia High School building.
-Work was completed in September 1927, in time for the fall term.
-So well-designed was this building that two years later its floor plan was described and pictured in the Encyclopædia Britannica in an article describing ideal American schools.

-During this period of time Columbia gained increasing fame for its academic excellence.
-Educators generally considered it to be one of the most outstanding high schools in the United States.
-Much of that reputation was due to Henry W. Foster, superintendent from 1900 to 1927, and John H. Bosshart, principal from 1920 to 1927.
-Bosshart succeeded Foster as superintendent, and later served as the first head of the New Jersey Department of Education.